Please use the links below to learn more about the Tobin Project.

 A medical analogy can be helpful.
 In the field of medicine, solutions to problems are offered both by clinicians, who combat disease with the tools available today, and by medical researchers, who expand this set of tools through rigorous, cutting-edge research, improving our ability to combat disease in the future.
 In many ways, think tanks are the clinicians of the policy world, offering needed solutions to current problems with the research available today.
 This role is vital, as think tanks maintain the expertise and infrastructure necessary to respond to the fast-paced, high-stakes decisionmaking environment in government.
 At the same time, an organization like the Tobin Project is essential – like the medical researcher – to generate new knowledge that over time promises to yield improved solutions and, in some cases, quantum leaps in our ability to address the policy challenges of the future.

-The Tobin Project also differs from a traditional academic center, as it places a particular emphasis on involving policymakers in every step of the research processes and also maintains a unique networked structure.
-The Tobin model allows for research initiatives to involve experts based at numerous universities across the country and does not incur the costs of maintaining a bricks-and-mortar research institution.
+The Tobin Project also differs from a traditional academic center, as it places a particular emphasis on involving policymakers and also maintains a unique networked structure.
+The Tobin model allows for research initiatives to involve experts based at numerous universities across the country and does not incur the costs of maintaining a brick-and-mortar research institution.
 With no institutional affiliation, the Tobin Project maintains a small, nimble team able to venture down new paths, change course when needed, and facilitate outstanding research at relatively low cost.
 Tobin works with several institutional research centers, sharing the goal of promoting interdisciplinary research on issues of public import, but remains unique in its model and structure.

 The Tobin Project does not take positions on policy issues.
 Where research produced through Tobin Project initiatives yields policy recommendations, the Tobin Project disseminates those conclusions throughout its academic and policy networks and facilitates conversations between scholars and policymakers in positions to effect change.